Minds-On-Design-Lab/Giving-Impact-API/sections/supporters.md

 ## Update an Existing Supporter

-You can update an existing supporer by sending a POST request to the following URI where {id_token} is the unique id for the supporter you would like to edit.
+You can update an existing supporter by sending a POST request to the following URI where {id_token} is the unique id for the supporter you would like to edit.

      /supporter/{id_token}